 What is Anomaly Detection?

 In computer vision, anomaly detection is a sub-field of behavior understanding from surveillance scenes.
 Anomalies are typically aberrations of scene entities (people, vehicles, environment) and their interactions from normal behavior.
-Typically, anomaly detection methods learn the normal behavior via training.
-Anomaly detection typically uses unsupervised or unsupervised learning, or a combination, semi-supervised learning.
+Anomaly detection methods learn the normal behavior via training.
+Anomaly detection typically uses unsupervised or unsupervised learning, or a combination, of semi-supervised learning.

 Use Cases of Anomaly Detection